202nd Rifle Division (Soviet Union): Into Ukraine

 When the division returned to the front on November 2 it was assigned to the 21st Rifle Corps of 38th Army in 1st Ukrainian Front.
-Kiev was liberated by this Army on November 6, after which the Corps was committed and advanced a further 20km against negligible resistance, with the 202nd reaching a line from Belgorodka to Bobritsa to Zaborye.
+Kiev was liberated by this Army on November 6, after which the Corps was committed and advanced a further 20 km against negligible resistance, with the 202nd reaching a line from Belgorodka to Bobritsa to Zaborye.
 Over the following week the advance slowed as new German forces concentrated for an offensive to retake the Ukrainian capital.
 Overnight on November 12/13 the STAVKA ordered the 38th, 40th and 3rd Guards Tank Armies to take up defensive positions along the front Zhytomyr–Fastiv–Trypillia.
 38th Army's 21st and 23rd Rifle Corps took up a line from Kamenka and the Huiva River as far as Volitsa station.
 The German advance on November 13, led by half of 1st SS Panzer Division Leibstandarte SS Adolf Hitler and elements of the arriving 1st Panzer Division, first struck at Fastiv but then shifted to the west against 21st Corps; its 71st and 135th Rifle Divisions had been shaky in the previous day's fighting and had lost the town of Kornin.
 In the latter half of the day the German force managed to break through the Corps' front and advance toward Brusyliv.
 The Corps was quickly reinforced with antitank artillery, the 13th Artillery Division, and a group of 59 tanks from 3rd Guards Tank Army.
 On November 14 the 71st Division was forced to abandon the communities of Sobolevka and Korolevka.
 The next day the 202nd was defending along a front north and northeast of Ivnitsa but there were large gaps between the Corps' three divisions.
 Throughout this fighting, due to poor organization in the rear, the divisions were short of ammunition and fuel for their vehicles.
 On November 16 the two panzer divisions again attempted to break through to Brusyliv but made only minor progress in head-on attacks so shifted to the sector of 211th Rifle Division in the afternoon.
 This division began a fighting withdrawal to the north, leading to a penetration by German tanks into the Vilnya area which threatened the rear areas of the 202nd and 75th Guards Rifle Divisions.